Altinn/altinn-broker/docs/get-started.md

 ### 0. Get an API key

 In order to use Altinn API's, you need a subscription key for the API's.
 This is passed as the header "Ocp-Apim-Subscription-Key" in every request.
-You can get it by contacting the service desk.
+You can get it by contacting us at [Altinn@Slack#product-formidling](https://join.slack.com/t/altinn/shared_invite/zt-7c77c9si-ZnMFwGNtab1aFdC6H_vwog).

 ### 1. Register Maskinporten Clients
 Register Maskinporten clients to authenticate with the Broker API, assigning them relevant scopes: